Today, I’m going to talk about how to deal with loneliness when working from home.

 8: Meet With Other Home-Based Workers

-Find, or set up a system where you can have weekly or bi-weekly meetings with other home workers.
+Find, or set up a system where you can have weekly or bi-weekly meetings with other home-based workers.
 It can be through Skype or Go-To-Meeting.
-It is a great way that all can share their issues and help each other.
+It is a great place for people to ask questions, share issues and provide support.

 9: Pick Up The Phone